Congratulations to our Winners of the Four-Way Test Speech Contest

 ||||||||||||||||||

 Green Steps for Rotarians' ServiceGreen Steps provides service opportunities through supporting the environment, the newest area of focus in Rotary.
-Green Steps is how members of Rotary E-Club of Central Texas does service together while being apart.
+Green Steps is how members of Rotary E-Club of Central Texas can do service together while being apart.
 We can each do our part and that is our service.
-Green Step #1 is reducing plastic by taking reusable water bottle and bag with you.
-Green Step #2 Meatless Monday focus is on the impact of meat production on the environment.
+Green Step #1.
+Reduce plastic by taking reuseable water bottle, bags with you at all times.
+Green Step #2 Meatless Monday.
+Eat less meat and more vegetables.
+Meat production, particularly beef creates methane a greenhouse gas that warms the environment.
 Green Step #3 Plant Pollinator Plants.
 By replacing grass you don't have to mow, water, fertilize, or use pesticides and that is good for bees!
-Green Step #4 Mindful Mowing (wait until wildflowers go to seed.
-Green Step #5 Leave the Leaves on the ground.
+Green Step #4 Mindful Mowing (wait until wildflowers go to seed) Green Step #5 Leave the Leaves on the ground.
+Allow leaves to turn into compost and enrich the soil.
 Green Step #6 Respect, Reverence, Respect in Relationship to Mother Earth by walking softly, leave no trace, feast responsibility, look to the Seventh Generation.
-Step #7 Plant a Tree.
-Step #8 Lunch Local for Love (shop local farmer's markets) Step #8- Be kind to bees !
-Stop #9 Lights out at night for migrating birds.
-Green Steps is how Rotary e Club of Central Texas does service individually since members live apart so we can all make a difference together. |
+Green Step #7 Plant a Tree.
+Green Step #8 Lunch Local for Love (shop local farmer's markets) Green Step #8- Be kind to bees !
+Plant pollinator plants; don't use pesticides; put a Mason bee house in your garden.
+Green Step #9 Lights out at night for migrating birds.
+Green Step #10 Recycle and compost Green Step #11.
+Use less electricity by turning off lights and electronics when not in use.
+Green Step #12.
+Drive and fly less; bike and walk more.
+Drive an electric car if you can.
+Green Step #13.
+Put a bluebird house in your back yard.
+Become a citizen scientist and do bird counts on EBird app.
+Green Step #14.
+Reduce food waste that would go in the landfill.
+Landfills create methane a greenhouse gas that warms the earth.
+Green Steps is how Rotary e Club of Central Texas does service individually while members live apart

 ||||||||||||||||||

 Stuff the Truck food driveOn October 20 the Rotary Club of Central Texas will collect food to take to a Food Pantry to help people in need.
 Please bring canned, boxed food to 8207 Summer Side Drive in in Austin between 3:00 and 6:30.
-Tell friends and neighbors who may want to help. |
+Tell friends and neighbors who may want to help.

 ||||||||||||||||||